The D Personality Trait – DISC Background and Introduction

 A common misconception about D’s is that they can be so task-oriented that they do not have much feeling on a personal level.
 It is actually quite the opposite.
 D’s are passionate.
 They can be tremendously loyal.
 While high D personality styles can be seen as being all about “getting-it-done,” it is important to remember that they also have feelings and personal needs that may not be apparent.
 If you earn their respect, they will “move heaven and earth” to help you.

 Those who work with a high D will do well to remember not to take everything that a D does or says personally – especially when a D is on-task.
-They are wired to achieve their goals, so it is good to realize that is the “mode” they operate in.
-You will be amazed at how much a D type person can relax after he or she is able to check off the task at hand.
-Until then, they are focused and determined.
+They like to achieve their goals, so it is good to realize that is the “mode” they operate in.
+You will find that a D type person can relax after he or she is able to check off the task at hand.
+Until then, they are focused with determination.

 Even with an orientation toward tasks, realize that the D type can be very caring.
 The way they express their feelings is not typically by verbal communication.
 Instead, they tend to show they care by doing something for others – often behind the scenes.